cose-wg/HPKE/draft-ietf-cose-hpke.md

 - Layer 1 (corresponding to a recipient structure) contains parameters needed for HPKE to generate a shared secret used to encrypt the CEK.
-This layer conveys the encrypted CEK in the encCEK structure.
-The protected header MUST contain the HPKE alg parameter and the unprotected header MUST contain the 'ek' parameter.
+This layer conveys the encrypted CEK in the COSE_recipient structure using a COSE-HPKE algorithm.
 The unprotected header MAY contain the kid parameter to identify the static recipient public key the sender has been using with HPKE.